final-hill/cathedral/CONTRIBUTING.md

 - Silence requirements are automatically created in the Rejected state
 - Only the remove operation (`POST /api/requirements/silence/rejected/[id]/remove`) is available
 - Restore operations are not supported for removed Silence requirements

+**Note**: For ParsedRequirements (`reqType` = "parsed_requirements"):
+- ParsedRequirements are automatically created in the Parsed state
+- No workflow operations are available as they are non-actionable containers
+- They serve only as grouping mechanisms for individual parsed requirements

 #### UI Components